Our Laboratory & Technology

 Sunfert International is the first fertility centre in Malaysia to adopt the EmbryoScope® as a standard of care.

 To maintain the highest standards, we’ve made it our policy to use a single incubator slot for every patient.
-We use top end culture media along with time-lapse embryo imaging to select embryos that have reached the blastocyst stage to select the embryos with the greatest implantation potential and to minimise the number of embryos to transfer.
+We use top end culture media along with time-lapse embryo imaging to select the embryos with the greatest implantation potential and to minimise the number of embryos to transfer.

 Karyomapping is a new technique that allows couples, known to be carriers or affected with an inherited condition to avoid passing on that disorder to their offspring.
 Unlike existing PGD tests which had to be tailor-made for each individual couple, karyomapping provides a test for PGD of almost any known gene defect with a rapid turnaround time.

 As karyomapping examines the chromosomes at approximately 300,000 different points and finds a DNA fingerprint unique to the chromosome that carries the defective gene, it is likely to be more accurate than current tests.
 For more information, please download the Karyomapping brochure.